 Waratah Coal vs Youth Verdict ltd.

-Alongside The Bimblebox Alliance Inc., we challenged Waratah Coal’s proposed 40 mtpa coal mine over 7 epic weeks of evidence and site inspections – in Meanjin, Jagura and Turrabul Country (Brisbane), the
+Alongside The Bimblebox Alliance Inc., we challenged Waratah Coal’s proposed 40 mtpa coal mine over 7 epic weeks of evidence and site inspections in: Meanjin (Brisbane) on Jagura and Turrabul Country; at the

-Bimblebox Nature Refuge on Wangan & Jagalingou Country, Gimuy (Cairns) and Zenadth Kes (Torres Strait Islands).
+Bimblebox Nature Refuge on Wangan & Jagalingou Country; in Gimuy (Cairns) and in Zenadth Kes (Torres Strait Islands).

 The final submissions were filed by Waratah Coal Pty Ltd (Waratah) in the Land Court on Friday, 26